OasisLMF/ODS_OpenExposureData/OpenExposureData/5_OED_Geography_and_Perils.rst

 Flexible Geographical Fields
 ############################

 The OED format caters for a wide variety of models from different model developers.
-In order to allow sufficient flexibility to cope with different user and model developer requirements we have included five pairs of flexible geographical fields: **GeogScheme1 / GeogName1** to **GeogScheme5 / GeogName5**.
-This allows model developers and users to define their own geographical schemes (defined by an appropriate GeogScheme code) each with a corresponding set of GeogName values.
+In order to allow sufficient flexibility to cope with different user and model developer requirements there are flexible geographical fields: **GeogSchemeXX / GeogNameXX**.
+The 'XX' needs to be replaced by an integer so the name pairs become **GeogScheme1/GeogName1** and OED can support up to ninety-nine pairs.
+It's worth noting that performance time (especially during the 'lookup' phase of analysis) may be affected the more pairs are used.
+These pairs allow model developers and users to define their own geographical schemes (defined by an appropriate GeogScheme code) each with a corresponding set of GeogName values.

 For example, a model developer may want to split each country up into four equal areas ‘A’, ‘B’, ‘C’, ‘D’.
 In this case they would define a new GeogScheme code e.g. ‘QUAD’.
 They would communicate to users of their model that they must specify GeogName values ‘A’, ‘B’, ‘C’ or ‘D’ for their new ‘QUAD’ GeogScheme.
 The model user would then populate one of the GeogScheme / GeogName pairs with ‘QUAD’ and ‘A’, ‘B’, ‘C’ or ‘D’ respectively.